mdavids/rfc/content/draft-davids-forsalereg-08.md

 content of '\_for-sale' TXT records **SHOULD** be made with caution, for example in cases where the use of wildcards inadvertently causes third-party property to be listed for sale.

-It is also **RECOMMENDED** that the content value be limited to visible ASCII characters, excluding the double quote (") and backslash (\\).
+It is also **RECOMMENDED** that the content value be limited to visible US-ASCII characters, excluding the double quote (") and backslash (\\).

 In ABNF syntax, this would be: